Glasgow · Scotland · Est. 2015

 Current Season

-To make opera more accessible, we offer a range of ticket options to suit every budget, including discounted tickets for various groups.
+To make opera accessible to everyone, we offer a range of ticket options to suit all budgets, including discounted tickets for a variety of groups.
+View upcoming productions →

 Meet the team

-• Photo of Roxana Nite, stage director at Clyde Opera Group
+• Photo of Roxana Nite, Artistic Director/Founder at Clyde Opera Group

 Roxana Nite